-The Audit Committee monitors the effectiveness of the risk management process in the Company, the effectiveness of the internal control systems in the Company, the corporate financial reporting of the Company, the Internal Audit Function of the Company, and the independent external Audit of the Company.
+The Audit Committee monitors the effectiveness of the risk management process in the Company: the effectiveness of the internal control systems in the Company, the corporate financial reporting of the Company, the Internal Audit Function of the Company, and the independent external Audit of the Company.

-The Audit Committee is comprised of three (3) members.
+The Audit Committee is comprised of three (3) members and performs activities in accordance with the Audit Committee Charter.